 Yellow weather warning spells the end of British summer weather

-The majority of England is set to face heavy downpours tomorrow (Tuesday 24 September), with the possibility of flash flooding.
+The majority of England faces torrential downpour all day today (September 24), with the possibility of flash flooding.

-The Met Office has issued a yellow weather warning that spans the country, however the south west is predicted to be especially bad.
+The Met Office has issued a yellow weather warning that spans the country, from the Scottish border right down to the south coast.

 Heavy rain, which has battered the north west and Wales already this week, will continue and spread across the country.